davidgilbertson/cloud_test/README.md

 A repo to test Cloudflare and Firebase.
-This is deployed to both and can be access at:
+This is deployed to both and can be accessed at:

 - Cloudflare URL: https://cloudtest.dgapps.io
 - Firebase URL: https://dgcloudtest.web.app

 # Frontend

-Shared frontend source in `src/`. `index.html` is in the root, so Vite Just Works.
+Shared frontend source is in `src/`. `index.html` is in the root, so Vite Just Works.

 # Backend

-`/functions` contains the Fireabse Cloud Function code.
+`/functions` contains the Firebase Cloud Function code.

 `/worker` contains the Cloudflare Worker code.